 The research interests of Stephen J. Riederer, Ph.D., are in the technical development of magnetic resonance imaging (MRI).
-This includes use of the underlying MRI physics, development of new imaging techniques and implementation that addresses clinically important problems.
+This includes use of the underlying MRI physics, development of new imaging techniques, and implementation of MRI that addresses clinically important problems.

-Previous projects have been in the development of fast scanning methods such as multishot echo-planar imaging for the liver and brain, fast spin-echo fluid-attenuated inversion recovery (FLAIR) imaging of the brain, and rapid gradient-echo imaging with nonstandard (centric) phase encoding orders.
-Contemporary projects include adapting these methods to rapid contrast-enhanced magnetic resonance angiography and dynamic contrast-enhanced perfusion imaging.
+Previous projects have been in the development of fast-scanning methods such as the fundamental method of view sharing, multishot echo-planar imaging, fast spin-echo fluid-attenuated inversion recovery (FLAIR) imaging of the brain and rapid gradient-echo imaging with nonstandard (centric) phase-encoding orders.
+Recent projects include adapting these methods to contrast-enhanced magnetic resonance angiography (CE-MRA) and dynamic contrast-enhanced (DCE) perfusion imaging.

-Another major aspect of Dr. Riederer's research is real-time signal processing.
-Developments have included magnetic resonance fluoroscopy, real-time line scanning and operator-interactive triggering for contrast-enhanced magnetic resonance angiography.
-Current studies include high speed, patient-specific optimization of parallel acquisition.
+Another central aspect of Dr. Riederer's research has been real-time signal processing.
+Developments have included magnetic resonance fluoroscopy, real-time line scanning, and operator-interactive triggering for CE-MRA and fetal imaging.

 Dr. Riederer has long been active in the training of graduate students.
-He teaches didactic courses at Mayo Graduate School in MRI physics, and he has mentored more than two dozen students to Ph.D. degrees, many of whom are now active in research careers of their own.
+He teaches didactic courses at Mayo Clinic Graduate School of Biomedical Sciences in MRI physics, and he has mentored more than two dozen students to doctoral degrees, many of whom are now active in research careers of their own.

 - Contrast-enhanced magnetic resonance angiography

 - Parallel acquisition techniques and receiver coil arrays

 - Dynamic contrast-enhanced MRI